Thamem04/WIKICHAT/README.md

 **Wikipedia ChatBot**

 The Wikipedia ChatBot is a simple web application built using Streamlit and the Wikipedia API.
-It allows users to fetch and display summaries of Wikipedia articles based on their queries.
+It allows users to fetch and display summaries of Wikipedia articles based on their queries(https://thamem04-wikichat-app-5n7o3w.streamlit.app/).

 **Features**
 **Search**: Enter any topic or query in the input box to fetch a summary from Wikipedia.